correctexam/documentation/Install.md

 }
 ```

-## Deploy database and backend on your own infrastrcture and frontend on a CDN
+## Or Deploy database and backend on your own infrastrcture and frontend on a CDN

 If you want to deploy the database and the backend infrastrcture on your own infrastrcuture and deploy the frontend on the CDN.
 You must have to manage properly your CORS authorization within your CDN and withing your backend.
 If you use github page public site, Pages allows CORS (access-control-allow-origin header is set to *).
 For the backend, you can use the quarkus properties *-Dquarkus.http.cors=true -Dquarkus.http.cors.origins=https://correctexam.github.io -Dquarkus.http.cors.methods=GET,PUT,POST,DELETE,PATCH,OPTIONS* to manage your cors.
 Please update the docker-compose descriptor accordingly.